ArenKDesai/Aren-s-Notes/What are Plants?.md

 Trees are woody plants with a single dominant stem.
 Shrubs have multiple stems, and herbs don't have wood.
 Animals, on the other hand, don't have structure, and rely on bones.

-Plants also conduct photosynthesis using chlorophyll (autotrophic, as opposed to heterotrophic), are photoautotrophs
+Plants also conduct photosynthesis using chlorophyll (autotrophic, as opposed to heterotrophic),